gulucaptain/DynamiCtrl/README.md

 ## 🎏 Abstract
-<b>TL; DR: <font color="red">DynamiCtrl</font> is the first framework to introduce text to the human image animation task and achieve pose control within the diffusion transformer (DiT) architecture.</b>
+<b>TL; DR: <font color="red">DynamiCtrl</font> is the first framework to propose the "Joint-text" paradigm to the pose-guided human animation task and achieve effective pose control within the diffusion transformer (DiT) architecture.</b>

 <details><summary>CLICK for the full abstract</summary>